hskalin/hskalin/README.md

 ### Hi there

-Studying E&ECE at IIT Kharagpur.
+CS PhD student at Mila /  ELLIS / Polytechnique Montreal.
+Previously did a Dual Degree (B.Tech + M.Tech) at IIT Kharagpur.

 Interested in Robotics, Reinforcement Learning and a bit of Computer Vision.

 <!--
 **hskalin/hskalin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.